ArefAz/Computational-Neuroscience/README.md

 sphinx 3.5.1 (only if you want to add documentation)

-#### Recommendation
-We have provided an `environment.yml` file for your convenience.
-You can use it with anaconda as follows:

-`conda env create -f environment.yml`

-**Note:** You should add your additional plotting libraries to the environment.

-## About Project
+## About The Project
-The goal of this project is to implement the basics of a spiking neural network and deepen your knowledge on them.
+The goal of this project is to implement the basics of a spiking neural network.
 By completing this project, you will have a simple framework for implementing spiking neural networks.

 The project is divided into multiple phases.
 In each phase, you will complete